nicodewet/gambler/README.md

 *NOTE* knowing some aspects upfront could lead to significant time savings.
-For example, if I know OpenID Connect could be used by the SPA because Single Sing On is already in use by the company, and I know that the JWT tokens can be relayed to the back-end loyalty scheme API for debit and credit authorization purposes then this is information that could and should be supplied (without access to an actual working API).
+For example, if I know OpenID Connect could be used by the SPA because Single Sing On is already in use by the company, and I know that the JWT tokens can be relayed to the back-end company scheme API for debit and credit authorization purposes then this is information that could and should be supplied (without access to an actual working API).

 ## If this needed to be turned into a stand-alone, Production ready artefact, how would you recommend it be deployed and managed?